renec-chain/renec/docs/src/implemented-proposals/installer.md

 - `/bin/` -- directory containing available programs in the release.

-  `solana-install` will symlink this directory to
+  `renec-install` will symlink this directory to

-  `~/.local/share/solana-install/bin` for use by the `PATH` environment
+  `~/.local/share/renec-install/bin` for use by the `PATH` environment

   variable.

 - `...` -- any additional files and directories are permitted

-## solana-install Tool
+## renec-install Tool

-The `solana-install` tool is used by the user to install and update their cluster software.
+The `renec-install` tool is used by the user to install and update their cluster software.

 It manages the following files and directories in the user's home directory: